SKTeamLab/esm-msr/README.md

 ### Expected Output

 An example is shown below after loading the CSV under the indicated settings for the structure `1UFM`, corresponding to a default single mutant screen.
 The expected runtime is 1 minute for inference on an NVIDIA GPU at a batch size of 16 or 5 minutes on a CPU in addition to up to two minutes to load visual elements in ChimeraX.
+Note that because the example uses a smaller model and crystal rather than predicted structure, the selected mutations are slightly different than those from the paper.

 ![Alt text](_assets/tool_github.png)